Confidence intervals for the random forest generalization error: Real datasets

 \subsection{Telecom churn}

-The dataset described in \cite{jafari} contains information about 3.150 clients of a Telecommunications company.
+The dataset described in \cite{jafari} contains information about $3150$ clients of a Telecommunications company.
 We have thirteen predictors and the response variable indicates if the clients cancelled the service (churned) or not.
-Table \ref{tab:real} gives the confidence intervals.
-In the R source file {\tt telco.R}, available at \cite{github}, the confidence interval for the random forest generalization error is computed in the last three lines of code, after the predictive model is trained just once in the usual way.
+Table \ref{tab:recent} gives the confidence intervals.